-Click to download the Short-Sided Rules for the High School Division (Fall Season Only).
+Click to download the Fall HS & Adult Summer Short-Sided Rules for the High School Division (Fall Season Only).

-Players are allowed to participate in this division only if they were enrolled in a High School at the beginning of the current school year.
-(Homeschool players are also eligible to play in the WCSSF League.)
-In addition, Middle School and Junior High players may play up and roster on a High School team.
-However, if the club has more than one High School team, the High School players must be evenly distributed between the teams.
+This is a High School Division.
+18U-19U players are allowed to participate in this division only if they were enrolled in a High School at the beginning of the current school year.
+Homeschool players are also eligible to play in the WCSSF League.
+Please check the WCSSF’s “Allowable Age Chart” to see the ages of the participants allowed to participate in this division.

 Roster: 14 maximum